-This training is also available as in-house (delivered remotely) sessions.
-Costs are negotiable (but always give a discount on the individual delegate rates) and can include tailoring course material to specific requirements.
+This training is also available as in-house (delivered remotely) sessions which can help with discussing sensitive topics.
+Costs are negotiable (but always give a discount on the individual delegate rates) and we can offer the tailoring of course material to specific requirements.

 What is VfM?

 Who is in the room?
 Delegates will be able to share why they are there and what they hope to get out of the day.
-The relevance and applications of Understanding Performance at the individual, team and organisation level will be explored through the examples of delegates’ own working contexts.
+The importance and use of VfM will be explored through the examples of delegates’ own working contexts.

 The 3E model: does it apply to you?
 The 3E model of economy, efficiency and effectiveness is explained and explored in the delegates’ own contexts.